-Maple Cookie's house battery bank is isolated from the engine start battery and the house battery's have a capacity of 430Ahrs
+Precious Time's house battery bank is isolated from the engine start battery and the house battery's have a capacity of 430Ahrs

-The batteries are located in the stbd eng compartment.
+The batteries are located in the port eng compartment.
 They do not require any checks whilst on charter.